Tony Gwynn: Personality

 Gwynn was friendly and accessible to both the media and fans.
 Even on the occasions that he began an interview tight-lipped, he almost inevitably opened up and offered abundant material.
-He spoke with a twang in his high-pitched voice, often filled with loud, infectious, childlike laughter.
+He spoke with a twang in his high-pitched voice, often filled with loud, infectious, childlike laughter; Chris Berman of ESPN called Gwynn's laugh the "best sound I've ever heard in my life".
 Gwynn possessed a cheerful personality, being friendly towards others while being critical of himself.
 He considered himself "a good player ... but I knew my place.
 I was not a game-changer.
 I was not a dominant player".
 His demeanor was even-keeled; Rettenmund said, "You couldn't tell if [Gwynn had] gone 3-for-3 or 0-for-3."
+Gwynn disliked arrogant people, and was uncomfortable with receiving praise and flattery.
+Gwynn was unimpressed by other people's social standing, wealth, or fame; he received offers to appear on Jay Leno's talk show on several occasions and declined all of them.
+Another time, he was invited to a White House dinner with the President and personally didn't care to attend, only obliging at his wife Alicia's insistence because she really wanted to go.
 After his father died in 1993, Gwynn followed his advice and became more outspoken and more of a team leader.